Workers' Compensation

 These pension benefits are crucial for providing financial stability to those hurt while serving and protecting their communities.
 However, the legal processes for securing them are complex.
 Do not risk missing out on the money you need to support yourself and your family during recovery.
 Turn to our team at Jeep, Hauck and Associates for help getting what you deserve.

-Can I Receive Workers’ Comp Benefits If I Can No Longer Perform My Job Duties Due To My Injury?
+Can I Receive Workers' Comp Benefits If I Can No Longer Perform My Job Duties Due to My Injury?

 Yes, you are eligible for workers' compensation benefits if your injury prevents you from performing your job duties.
 In Illinois, the workers' compensation system aims to offer financial assistance and medical benefits to employees who experience work-related injuries or illnesses, irrespective of fault.